xiaoseanguo/Instacart/README.md

 This project involves the following steps:

-1. Cleaning files in Python to allow for the import of the csv files into a database.
+1. Cleaning csv files in Python to allow for their import into a database.
-2. Importing, cleaning, and processing the tables, then calculating sales metrics with mySQL.
+2. Importing, cleaning, and merging the tables, then calculating sales metrics with mySQL.
 3. Analyzing product sales and consumer behavior in Power BI.
 4. Performing market basket analysis in Python.
-5. Visualizing and quantifying the product associations in Tableau.
+5. Visualizing and quantifying product associations in Tableau.

 # Data Preparation: Python

-<a href="https://github.com/xiaoseanguo/Instacart/blob/main/Instacart_python_data_processing.py" target="_blank"> Python Code Link </a>
+### <a href="https://github.com/xiaoseanguo/Instacart/blob/main/Instacart_python_data_processing.py" target="_blank"> Python Code Link </a>

-The file format of the data is CSV (comma separated value).
+The file format of the data is csv (comma separated value).
 However, some fields in the products.csv file contain characters that would disrupt the delimiter when importing the file.
 Python and the Pandas library were used to remove comma, back slash, and quotation characters from the products.csv file.

-Below are some example of the rows with that disrupt the csv delimiter:
+Below are examples of some of the rows with characters that disrupt the csv delimiter:
 ![CSV Table](https://github.com/xiaoseanguo/Instacart/assets/64453542/e75ffd1a-7baf-4b3a-aca4-8bf475d62682)

 # Data Processing & Cleaning: SQL

-<a href="https://github.com/xiaoseanguo/Instacart/blob/main/Instacart_sql_queries.sql" target="_blank"> SQL Code Link</a>
+### <a href="https://github.com/xiaoseanguo/Instacart/blob/main/Instacart_sql_queries.sql" target="_blank"> SQL Code Link</a>

 The 6 csv files were imported into tables in mySQL.

 All the tables were then checked for duplicated rows and null values.
-Fortunately there were no duplicate values.
+Fortunately, there were no duplicate values.
 The only null values were found in the “days_since_prior_order” column in the “orders” file.
 They were simply converted to 0 as they represent the very first order from that specific user.

 For the Kaggle competition, Instacart divided their orders into the “prior” set, the “train” set, and the “test” test.
 Since only data for the prior and train sets were released, the rows corresponding to the test set were removed from the order table.
-This is to prevent null values when the tables merge.
+This is to prevent null values upon merging the tables.

 The order_products\_\_prior and order_products\_\_train tables contain the same column headings.
 Therefore, they were concatenated vertically via UNION.